yu-heejin/Medium-Log/README.md

 > If you wrote a article, please add the article link in this README!
 >

-> How to add board link
+> How to add the board link
 >

 ```